heavyai/heavyai/docs/source/usage.rst

 cudf
 ****

-cudf is only available on conda.
+The pre-built cudf is only available on conda.
 Hence, the use of a conda environment is required.

 .. code-block:: console